pratiksanyaja1998/next.js-MUI-RTK-query-demo/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+Create 3 pages Register, Login, and Dashboard using Next JS, MUI(use Grid), React hook form, and RTK Query package.
+Register: The user should be able to register to this API(https://jsonplaceholder.typicode.com/ -> Use the user's API).
+Once the user is registered redirect them to the Dashboard.
+Login: Just design the UI no need to implement the API.
+This should be a separate page.
+Dashboard: If the user is not registered then redirect to the register page else show the list of users(https://jsonplaceholder.typicode.com/ -> Use the users API)